MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/rev-rec-reallocation.md

 ## Undo a reallocation
 Undoing a reallocation is accomplished by running another reallocation.
 The reallocation is done again, and the user changes which sales order lines are included in the second reallocation process.

-If a reallocation has been done across two or more separate sales orders, the reallocation can be undone by selecting Reallocate price with new order lines from any sales order included in the reallocation.
-The menu under Revenue recognition > Periodic tasks > Reallocate price with new order lines cannot be used to undo a reallocation.
+If a reallocation has been done across two or more separate sales orders, the reallocation can be undone by selecting **Reallocate price with new order lines** from any sales order included in the reallocation.
+The menu under **Revenue recognition > Periodic tasks > Reallocate price with new order lines** can't be used to undo a reallocation.
 The reallocation window under Period tasks only displays sales orders with no Reallocation ID, which is assigned after the document has been reallocated.

-After the page has opened, unmark the one or more sales orders that should be excluded from the contractual agreement.
-Use the appropriate buttons, such as Update reallocation and Process, to process the reallocation as normal.
-If all sales orders are unmarked except for the active sales order, the Reallocation ID will be removed upon processing the change.
+After the page has opened, unmark any sales orders that should be excluded from the contractual agreement.
+Use the appropriate buttons, such as **Update reallocation** and **Process**, to process the reallocation.
+If all sales orders are unmarked except for the active sales order, the Reallocation ID will be removed when the change is processed.

 If a reallocation has been done by adding a new line onto a fully or partially invoiced sales order, the reallocation can only be “undone” by removing the line from the sales order and running the reallocation again with the line removed.
 The sales order line must be removed because all lines on a sales order are presumed to be part of the same contract.
-It is not possible to unmark a sales order line while on the Reallocate price with new order lines page.
+It is not possible to unmark a sales order line while on the **Reallocate price with new order lines** page.

 ## Reallocate multiple times
 Multiple reallocations can be done against the same sales order when multiple changes have been made to the contract.
 Every reallocation triggers the assignment of a reallocation ID to the sales order or group of sales orders, to group together the changes.
 If multiple reallocations are done, each additional reallocation uses the same reallocation ID as the first reallocation.

 For example, let’s say that sales order 00045 is entered with multiple lines.
 The sales order is fully invoiced.
-A new sales order line is added to the sales order after it was fully invoiced, and the reallocation is run by opening the Reallocate price with new order lines page from sales order 00045 or from under the Periodic tasks.
+A new sales order line is added to the sales order after it was fully invoiced, and the reallocation is run by opening the **Reallocate price with new order lines** page from sales order 00045 or from under the Periodic tasks.
 The reallocation ID of Reall000001 is assigned to the sales order.

 A second sales order, 00052, is created for the same contract.
-The reallocation can be run again by opening the Reallocate price with new order lines page from sales order 00045, but not from sales order 00052.
-If you open the Reallocate price with new order lines page from sales order 00052, sales order 00045 will not display because it has been assigned a Reallocation ID.
+The reallocation can be run again by opening the **Reallocate price with new order lines** page from sales order 00045, but not from sales order 00052.
+If you open the **Reallocate price with new order lines** page from sales order 00052, sales order 00045 will not display because it has been assigned a Reallocation ID.
 Only sales orders without a Reallocation ID will display.

 There are two options to perform the second reallocation.
 First, you can undo the reallocation of sales order 00045, which will remove the reallocation ID.
 You can then perform the reallocation from either sales order 00045 or 00052.
-Second, you can open the Reallocate price with new order lines page from sales order 00045 and add the second sales order.
+Second, you can open the **Reallocate price with new order lines** page from sales order 00045 and add the second sales order.
 Upon processing the reallocation, both sales orders 00045 and 00052 will be assigned reallocation ID Reall000001.

 ## Scenarios for reallocation
 The following topics go through various scenarios for revenue recognition:

 - [Revenue recognition reallocation – Scenario 1](rev-rec-reallocation-scenario-1.md) – Two sales orders are entered, but they are only confirmed.
 The same scenario will produce similar results if more than two sales orders are in a confirmed state.